America vs Russia - Spy vs Spy

 Determining whether Russians were specifically involved in the release of the DNC emails was like examining a crime scene.
 What a staged crime scene looks like at first glance doesn't necessarily mean that one's first impression is the correct impression.
 There were Russian STYLE digital fingerprints, from alleged hacker Guccifer 2.0 which were later determined to have been forged.

-It was later learned in 2017 that as a result of Trump's iinvitation, a fresh assault by Russian Military Intelligence hackers was immediately begun "after hours."
+It was later learned in 2017 that as a result of Trump's invitation, a fresh assault by Russian Military Intelligence hackers was immediately begun "after hours."

-US intel agencies do not care for Assange because he is a whistleblower, and it was not a heavy lift for them to agree that he "may" have been in cahoots with the Russians.
+US intel agencies do not care for Assange because although WikiLeaks is a well-respected journalism operation, they consider him a "whistleblower", whom they would prefer to silence, thus it was not a heavy lift for them to agree that he "may" have been in cahoots with the Russians.
 With very little dissent, it was announced that Assange's group "may" have been involved with Russians, who "may" have hacked the DNC and that became the "official story" which was eagerly pushed by Clinton and the DNC as "fact".

 Naturally, mainstream media ran with it, as they also did with the official story of 9/11, never questioning how two 110 story high-rise buildings and a 47 story high rise plus the entirety of each building's contents, plus the (still missing) 1116 people, could turn into dust in mid-air, mysteriously vanishing from existence in less than 15 seconds.